-California's State Plan for the WIOA Skills Attainment for Upward Mobility; Aligned Services for Shared Prosperity (Strategic Plan) prioritizes regional coordination among key partners, sector-based employment strategies, skills attainment through WBL, and other effective training models (including, but not limited to pre-apprenticeship and apprenticeship), and the development of career pathways.
-This grant program will help PWDs enter a path towards meeting these goals.
-Proposed projects should advance the goals of the Strategic Plan with an additional focus on PWD and build workforce system infrastructure and capacity through the following:
+California's State Plan for the WIOA Skills Attainment for Upward Mobility; Aligned Services for Shared Prosperity (Strategic Plan) prioritizes regional coordination among key partners, sectorbased employment strategies, skills attainment through WBL and other effective training models (including, but not limited to pre-apprenticeship and apprenticeship), and the development of career pathways.
+This grant program will help the target population enter a path towards meeting these goals.
+Proposed projects should advance the goals of the Strategic Plan with an additional focus on the target population and build workforce system infrastructure and capacity through the following:

-- Collaboration among partners in the development of service delivery strategies that implement strategic co-enrollment and align resources to better connect job seekers to employment, training, and supportive services. - Innovation that creates new strategies, programs, and activities or adapts existing approaches to better serve PWD in workforce development and skill attainment. - System change that uses these subgrants to expand proven strategies, further promote innovation and inform the program and policy changes that eliminate access barriers and improve outcomes for PWD both during and beyond the grant period.
+- Collaboration among partners in the development of service delivery strategies that implement strategic co-enrollment and align resources to better connect job seekers to employment, training, and supportive services. - Innovation that creates new strategies, programs, and activities or adapts existing approaches to better serve target populations in workforce development and skill attainment. - System change that uses these subgrants to expand proven strategies, further promote innovation, and inform the program and policy changes that eliminate access barriers and improve outcomes for target populations both during and beyond the grant period.